skeeto/elfeed/README.md

 [files]: http://msdn.microsoft.com/en-us/library/kdfaxaay%28vs.71%29.aspx

+The GNU-provided W32 build of Emacs doesn't include any of the libraries needed to actually view entries within Emacs, but you can still see the entry listing and visit entries in your browser.
+So on Windows you'll either have to track down and install the missing DLLs, or use [ntemacs](http://ntemacs.sourceforge.net/), which includes these libraries.

 ## Status and Roadmap

 Elfeed is to the point where it can serve 100% of my own web feed